mgutz/task/README.md

 * Or, force typescript flag: `task --ts Taskfile hello`
 * Or, specify any file with `.ts` extension: `task -f anyfile.ts hello`

 ES6 is the default for any `.js` file.
-To use current node to run scripts directly use `task --no-babel` flag.
+To use plain node to run scripts use `task --no-babel` flag.

 ### Auto Completion